argeualcantara/api-management/docs/Integration.md

 ## Authentication

-The API Management System API requires authentication using API keys.
+The API Manager API requires authentication using API keys.
 Each request must include an API key in the headers for authentication.

 ## Endpoints